 The recurrence rate of varicose veins after vein closure treatment is approximately five percent within five years.
 If veins do occur, then a source for the recurrence must be established.
 This could be other valves that have reopened or accessory veins that have formed, or even duplicated veins.
 Again, this can be ascertained by a duplex ultrasound.

 The treatment of varicose veins is to close the leaking valves with either a laser or radiofrequency device.
 This is done in an office environment under a local anesthesia with mild sedation and carries an excellent cosmetic result.
 There is no longer any need for extensive incisions or any prolonged surgery.

 How do you treat spider veins?

 Spider veins are treated by sclerotherapy, which is the injection of a solution to eradicate the vein.
-There are many forms of sclerotherapy including liquid sclerotherapy, ultrasonic guided sclerotherapy and foamed sclerotherapy.
+There are many forms of sclerotherapy including liquid sclerotherapy, ultrasonic guided sclerotherapy and foam sclerotherapy.
 There are also many kinds of sclerotherapy agents including: the detergent agent sodium tetradecyl and the irritant glycerin.
 The old sclerotherapy of hypertonic saline is rarely used.

 What happens to blood in the leg after varicose veins are treated?

 This is one of my most commonly asked questions in patients who undergo laser vein ablation.
 You must remember that the saphenous vein is a superficial vein.
 So in treating it, we are only treating veins in the superficial system.
 There are actually three levels of veins in the body.
 A superficial system, a deep system and a connecting system.
 The deep and connecting systems are not touched, therefore, once the superficial system is closed, blood will flow normally through the connecting system to the deep system without any change in the function of the leg.

 How long do I wear compression hose following vein treatment?